david-rhodes/GSOPs/README.md

 ## Notes
 * Please be kind.
 We love innovating and learning, and we want you to benefit from this project.
-* GSOPs is only supported for Houdini 20.5.
+* GSOPs is only supported for Houdini 20.5 and 21.0.
 * Linux is not officially supported.
 * Please adhere to the [SideFX Houdini License Agreement](https://www.sidefx.com/legal/license-agreement/).
 * GSOPs can generate Gaussian splat training data, but it **cannot** train models.
 If you want to train models locally, please see [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://github.com/graphdeco-inria/gaussian-splatting), [Postshot](https://www.jawset.com/), or [Brush](https://github.com/ArthurBrussee/brush) (a great option for Mac users).